 A safety line is a piece of equipment that clips your safety harness to a strong attachment point on your boat.
 The primary aim of wearing a safety harness and a safety line is to prevent you from falling into the water and to assist in recovery to deck if you do.

 Preventing a safety line wearer from falling into the water is dependent on the location of their attachment to the boat and the safety lines length.
 Use of a safety line ensures that if a person falls overboard, they remain connected to their vessel and can be pulled back onboard.
-Safety lines are particularly important for individuals who are working on deck, at night, or in rough weather where they might face higher risks of falling overboard.
+Clipping on with a safety line is particularly important for individuals who are working on deck, at night, or in rough weather where they might face higher risks of falling overboard.

 Safety lines should always be used in conjunction with a correctly fitted safety harness, which are now commonly built into life jackets, providing additional buoyancy and support in the water.
 Those using a safety line should know how to use it and where to clip on.
 It is equally important for the crew to practice how to pick up someone who has gone overboard.

 The safety line and the harness it's attached to should comply with ISO 12401.
 However, you may still see EN 1095, which has been superseded by ISO 12401.
 Where a life jacket is integrated with a safety harness, the safety harness should be certified to ISO 12401 and the life jacket should be certified to ISO 12402.
 These ISO standards specify the performance, testing and the design and safety requirements.

 The effective function of a safety line depends on its length and where it is attached or clipped onto your vessel.
 A safety lines optimum length varies from user to boat.
 Its length is usually based on the size of the boat and the location of the clipping on points and jackstays.
 Safety lines that comply with the ISO Standard must be no more that 2m in length, but something shorter may be required at times.